aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         NameError: name 'cost' is not defined

-    A NameError exception indicates that a variable or function name is not known to Python.
+    A `NameError` exception indicates that a variable or function name is not known to Python.
     Most often, this is because there is a spelling mistake.
     However, sometimes it is because the name is used before being defined or given a value.

     Likely cause based on the information given by Python:
-        The following similar names were found:
+        In your program, the unknown name is `cost`.
+        Instead of writing `cost`, perhaps you meant one of the following:

-            Global: 'cos', 'cosh'
+            Global scope: 'cos', 'cosh'

     Execution stopped on line 42 of file 'TESTS:\except\test_name_error.py'.